lingui/js-lingui/docs/misc/react-intl.rst

       <Trans id="msg.docs">Read the <a href="/docs>documentation</a>.</Trans>
    </p>

-The macro then parses the :jsxmacro:`Trans` macro childrens and generates ``defaults`` and ``components`` props automaticaly in the form described in the previous section.
+The macro then parses the :jsxmacro:`Trans` macro children and generates ``defaults`` and ``components`` props automatically in the form described in the previous section.

-This is extremly useful when adding i18n to an existing project.
-All we need to do is to wrap all messages in :jsxmacro:`Trans` macro.
+This is extremely useful when adding i18n to an existing project.
+All we need is to wrap all messages in :jsxmacro:`Trans` macro.

 Let's compare it with `react-intl`_ solution to see the difference: